 Battery has USB-C internal charging.

-Compatible with multiple light painting systems.
+Compatible with most light painting systems - adapters required.

 Negatives:

-No momentary mode for tail switch.
+No momentary mode for tail switch (side switch only).

-LightPainter V2 Kits 20% off pre-sale!
+LightPainter V2 Kits 15% off!

 Links